unclebay143/my-country-presidents/README.md

 4. Ensure to open only the country you're working on in your code editor i.e **VSCode** 🙏
 5. Check the _data.json_ to see sample of how to add a president profile 👨‍🏫
 6. Add the image of the president in the portrait folder 👤
+7. Add your name to the `CONTRIBUTORS.md` file ➕

 <hr />